FixTweet/FxTwitter/README.md

 ## Deploy FixTweet yourself

 Clone the repo, install [Node.js](https://nodejs.org/) and run `npm install` in the repo directory.
 Copy `wrangler.example.toml` to `wrangler.toml` and add your [Cloudflare account ID](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/), and change the name of your worker if you need to.
 Also copy `.env.example` to `.env` and change HOST_URL, DIRECT_MEDIA_DOMAINS to your desired domain and whatever else you need to do.
-Authenticate with Cloudflare with `npx wrangler login`, then do `npx wrangler deploy --no-bundle`.
+Authenticate with Cloudflare with `npx wrangler login`, then do `npm run deploy` (or `npx wrangler deploy --no-bundle`).

 [If you have more questions about setting up Cloudflare Workers, check out their Getting Started guide](https://developers.cloudflare.com/workers/get-started/guide/).